 4. Applications and Information: (PDFs)

-Licensed Practical Nurses must often be on their feet for much of the day and may have to lift patients who have trouble moving in bed, standing or walking.
+Licensed Practical Nurses (LPN) work hands-on with people each day in hospitals, nursing homes, and long-term care facilities.
+They are often on their feet for much of the day and may have to lift patients who have trouble moving in bed, standing or walking.
 These duties can be stressful, as can dealing with ill and injured people.

 Potential Job Titles